Chart Color Schemes

 Infrastructure

-Bonville has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Bonville has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
 Two projects identified by AreaSearch are expected to impact this region.
 Notable projects include Boambee East Residential Subdivision, North Boambee Valley (East) Release Area, Coffs Harbour Bypass, and Waterfall Way Corridor Strategy.
-The following details projects likely to be most relevant.
+Relevant details about these projects follow.

 Professional plan users can use the search below to filter and access additional projects.